cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * JavaDoc improvements (ongoing...)
   * `CacheManager.getCache()` does not return a closed or uninitialized cache
   * Fix a potential race condition: timer event / entry update
+  * Make the iterator more robust.
+Problems with the previous solution: The iterator could block the cache if the iteration is not  finished completely or the iterator was not closed.
+In case of concurrent updates to the cache the iterator could continue iterating as long as entries are inserted.

 ## API Changes and new methods

+  * Return value of `Cache.iterator()` changed from `ClosableIterator` to `Iterator`